 This law is intentionally expressed in the form of a commandment.
 It is not possible to express this law in the form of a formula, such as K=m a or E=m c^2 .
 The impact of the commandment is far more influential, than the impact of these famous formulas.
 The orthomodular lattice does not yet cover number systems.
 Thus this structure cannot implement notions such as space and time.
 These concepts emerge with the extension of this foundation to the separable Hilbert space.
 The separable Hilbert space can only cope with numbers that are elements of a division ring.
-Together with its stimulation of modular construction this restriction of the tolerable number systems has a healthy influence on the simplicity and the efficiency of model that will be designed.
+Together with its stimulation of modular construction this restriction of the tolerable number systems has a healthy influence on the simplicity and the configuration efficiency of the model that will be designed.
+The orthomodular lattice automatically extends into a separable Hilbert space and its companion non-separable Hilbert space.
+However, without extra's the orthomodular lattice does not extend into an interesting dynamic and coherently operating model.
+Each atomic element of the orthomodular lattice that acts as an elementary module must be helped with a mechanism that generates a coherent swarm of locations that corresponds to a hopping path.
+Conglomerates of elementary modules are also governed by helper mechanisms.
+Some of them install color confinement.
 6 Modular construction of dynamical systems 6.1 Modular construction Modular construction is a very beneficial construction design method.